 B.S. from Bowling Green State University in Child and Family Studies

 M.A. from Bowling Green State University in College Student Personnel

 The Keith community is fortunate to have Anne serve as our Director of Student Development.
 She has developed a comprehensive college guidance curriculum that is unique to the northern Illinois area.
 Anne is also regarded as the “leader of school spirit” throughout the Keith campus.
 Anne earned her bachelor’s in Child and Family Studies and her master’s in College Student Personnel from Bowling Green State University.
 She began her career in education as an Admissions Coordinator for Loyola University of Chicago.
 Following her stint with the Ramblers, she joined Indiana University as the Director of Student Activities, supervising student programs and events, training peer leaders for campus orientations and advising student organizations.
 Later in her tenure, Anne moved into a new position for both IU and Purdue University as an Academic Advisor and Outreach Recruitment Coordinator where she coordinated enrollment initiatives, worked with prospective families and counseled students on future careers.
 Anne is a long-time supporter of Keith.
-Her daughter Sarah was a member of the Class of 2010 and daughter Grace is enrolled in the Upper School.
+Her daughter, Sarah, was a member of the Class of 2010.

 Phone: 815-399-8850 x124